talmagemorris/exerPythBasicsTutorial/README.md

-# First Jupyter Notebook - Introduction to Data Analysis
+# Python Basics Tutorial

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.
 - [ ] Clone the repository on your local machine.
 - [ ] Run Conda commands to create a new Conda environment for this assignment.
-- [ ] Open the repository Jupyter Notebook in Jupyter Notebooks.
+- [ ] Open the repository Jupyter Notebook in VSCode or Jupyter Notebooks.
 - [ ] Add the code shown in this video to your Jupyter Notebook.
 - [ ] Push your updated file to your GitHub repository.
 - [ ] Answer assignment questions and submit a link to this GitHub repository in Canvas.